-The Board of Officers shall consist of the Chapter President, Vice President, Secretary-Treasurer, Executive Council Representative, Media-Director, Officer at Large, Membership Director, and CCAM Advisory Member.
-The officers shall have the authority to establish interim policy and make necessary decisions for the operations of the Chapter between regular business meetings of the full membership.
+The Board of Officers shall consist of the Chapter President, oversees duties for the chapter, Vice President, assisting the chapter president, Secretary-Treasurer, oversees bills and invoices for the chapter, Executive Council Representative, represents the APCO-MS Chapter at the International Chapter conferences, Media-Director, is charge of the APCO web site and any media related topics along with the Larry Lindsey Award and notifications to the award recipient.
+Membership Director, will be in charge of all new members to the chapter, and membership drives.
+CCAM Advisory Member, will assist in the vendors at conferenes and assist board members when needed.
 All action taken by the Board of Officers shall be reported to the full membership via the forum of minutes read by the Chapter Secretary unless the board of officers votes to go into executive session for the purpose of discussing personnel matters.
 No vote may be taken during any executive session.
 The Board of Officers is charged with the success and growth of the Chapter, and is responsible for the day-to-day operations including fiscal responsibilities, membership and recruitment, education and training, public relations, and other Mississippi Chapter APCO and International goals.

 Membership Director, Media Director, Secretary-Treasurer, and CCAM will remain appointed positions by the Chapter Board Members.

 Nominees must be members of APCO International in good standing and work in the state of Mississippi to be eligible as candidates.
 Nominees must be present or have a letter of intent (must be signed with ID#) submitted at the election to confirm their availability for the position and willingness to serve.